henriquemor/covid19-Brazil-timeseries/README.md

 # COVID-19 Brazil - time series data (deprecated)

-This repository data goes until **9 december 2021**, as a hacker attack brought down government websites for over a week.
+This repository data goes until **9 december 2021**, as a hacker attack brought down government websites for over a month.
 As other similar projects emerged and are more active to keep up with the constant breaking changes from the gathered data, this one will be deprecated.
 Mar 11, 2020 - Dec 9 2021 (638 days of data)

-### This is a tribute to all who have suffered from this plague and a reminder of the absurd incompetence and criminal negligence of the current government when it comes to managing this crisis.
+### This is a tribute to all who have suffered from this pandemic and a reminder of the absurd incompetence and criminal negligence of the current government when it comes to managing this crisis.